workingknights/aknights-web/content/project/portfolio-manager.md

 - angular2
 ---

-Portfolio Manager - a tool for managing fund and stock holdings w. (near) realtime pricing from Barchart.com and Yahoo Finance.
+A site for managing fund and stock holdings w. (near) realtime pricing from Barchart.com and Yahoo Finance.

 Also supports defining target ratios to aid rebalancing and a sandbox mode to assist trade generation for a target MV.